Skip to main contentEnter

 In a landscape where many businesses are struggling, Karen has created not just a successful business but a space that actively supports other local enterprises, proving that collaboration and community spirit can flourish in the most unexpected places.

-It cost us ~£155 to produce this article
+It cost us ~£155 to cover this story

 News